Erythrose

-Erythrose was first isolated in 1849 from rhubarb by the French pharmacist Louis-Félix-Joseph Garot (1798-1869), and was named as such because of its red hue in the presence of alkali metals (ἐρυθρός, "red").
+Erythrose was named after the sugar alcohol erythritol (Erythrit), from which it was first synthesized in 1887 by Emil Fischer and Julius Tafel.

 Erythrose 4-phosphate is an intermediate in the pentose phosphate pathway and the Calvin cycle.

 Oxidative bacteria can be made to use erythrose as its sole energy source.

 Although often inconsequential, erythrose in aqueous solution mainly exists as the hydrate owing to the following equilibrium: